nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a ward to the system: `addward`

-Adds the patient (NRIC, name and condition).
+Adds the ward (name and capacity).

 Format: `addward name/NAME [c/CAPACITY]​`

+- The ward name is represented as an uppercase alphabet followed by 2 digits.
+E.g `A01`.
+- The capacity is a positive integer.
+E.g `50`.

 <!-- EXAMPLE OF TIP -->
 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**